akngs/d3-boxplot/README.md

 <a href="#boxplot_jitter" name="boxplot_jitter">#</a> boxplot.<b>jitter</b>([*jitter*])

 Sets or returns *jitter*ing value.
 Actual value used is *bandwidth * jitter*.
 Set the value `0.0` to disable jittering.
 The default value is `0.5`.
+Please note that the jittering only works with `symbol(boxplotSymbolTick)`.

 <a href="#boxplot_key" name="boxplot_key">#</a> boxplot.<b>key</b>([*key*])